 A Glimpse into Its History

-The concept of the Persian Wheel is believed to have originated in ancient Persia, around the 1st century BCE, and later spread to the Indian subcontinent during the Mughal era.
-Historical texts and archaeological findings show its widespread use in regions like Punjab, Gujarat, and Maharashtra, where dry climates made it essential for farming.
+The concept of the Persian Wheel is believed to have originated in ancient Persia, around the 1st century BCE.
+Over time, this ingenious device spread across regions, eventually reaching the Indian subcontinent during the Mughal era.
+Historical texts, paintings, and archaeological findings indicate its widespread use in areas like Punjab, Gujarat, and Maharashtra, where dry climates and erratic rainfall made effective irrigation essential for agriculture.

 A Sustainable Technique Still in Use